quenktechnologies/preconditions/README.md

  Type         | Description
  ------------ | ---------------------------------
  Failure      | Used for any one value, returns a description of one failure.
- MapFailure   | Used when a map (object,hash etc) has failures, has info for more than one
+ ObjectFailure| Used when a map (object,hash etc) has failures, has info for more than one
- ListFailure  | Used for arrays, takes a map of Failures here each key is a failed index.
+ ArrayFailure | Used for arrays, takes a map of Failures here each key is a failed index.

 When implementing your own preconditions, you don't have to touch `afpl` (as it may change).
 Use the provided functions: `fail`, `mapFail`, `listFail` or `valid` on success.